-The CEO, working with external independent consultants, conducts periodic industry reviews of compensation policy and levels and reviews results with the Board to ensure remuneration is appropriate and in line with the desired risk profile of the company iii.
+The CEO, working with external independent consultants, conducts periodic industry reviews of compensation policy and levels and reviews results with the Nomination and Remuneration Committee of the Board to ensure remuneration is appropriate and in line with the desired risk profile of the company iii.
 Pension or Early Retirement Schemes for Members, Board and Senior Employees iv.
 Shareholder Controllers, Persons who Exercise Significant Influence, the Board or Senior Executive Material Transactions b.
 Fitness and Proprietary Requirements i.
 Fit and Proper Process in assessing the Board and Senior Executive

 The Company provides all employees with pension benefits.
 Bermuda employees, excluding U.S taxpayers, participate in a defined contribution plan.
-Swiss employees participate in a defined benefit plan as per Swiss employment law requirements.
 U.S taxpayers participate in a 401(k) plan.
 The Company does not have any early retirement schemes.
 There is no pension plan for Board members.